 None of the cats in the study started urine marking (a really undesirable behavior) and only two of 41 cats showed more aggression toward their owners.

-So if you’re concerned that your tubby tabby won’t like you if she’s put on a diet, this study’s findings should help reduce your fears.
+So if you’re concerned that your tubby tabby won’t like you if he or she is put on a diet, this study’s findings should help reduce your fears.
 Just be sure to talk to your veterinarian before starting your overweight cat on a diet.
-Then, if you’re ready to switch your kitty’s food to a weight management formula, such as Diamond CARE Weight Management Formula for Adult Cats, you’ll want to know how to appropriately transition her from one food to another.
+Then, if you’re ready to switch your kitty’s food to a weight management formula, such as Diamond CARE Weight Management Formula for Adult Cats, you’ll want to know how to appropriately transition them from one food to another.

 Change your cat’s food s-l-o-w-l-y